imAIgene-Dream3D/BEHAV3D/README.md

 - organoid_dead_dye_threshold (threshold to consider an organoid "dead")
 - organoid_stats_folder (path to folder with organoid track statistics)

+For an example see: [...BEHAV3D/configs/metadata_template.tsv](https://github.com/RiosGroup/BEHAV3D/blob/main/configs/metadata_template.tsv)\

+## Demo

+You can run BEHAV3D on demo data to see examples of the results.\
+\
+There are 2 demos:
+- tcell_demo    (For 'tcell_dynamics_classification' and 'behavior_guided_transcriptomics')
+- organoid_demo (For 'organoid_death_dynamics')

+To set the configs up for running the demo, run [BEHAV3D/demos/set_up_demos.R](https://github.com/RiosGroup/BEHAV3D/blob/main/demos/set_up_demos.R)\
+This sets up the paths in the config for the demo, then look below on how to run the different modules on the demo

 ## Modules
 ### (1) Organoids death dynamics module